vmeazevedo/Simp_Calc_Java/README.md

 ## 4 operations calculator.

 The application was developed to perform the calculation of four types of arithmetic operations, addition, subtraction, multiplication and division.
-The calculator is controlled through its operations selection menu, which was developed to facilitate the user experience when using the application.
+The objective of this project was to validate the knowledge acquired in the Java course and to carry out a project that brought together some of the main topics learned during the course.

 ## Example of code operation:
 When running the application the user is faced with the main menu which contains the functions of: